 Proteins in eukaryotic cells, 15 ECTS (KB8027)

 The independent project is your chance to really focus on research and to study something you are really interested in.
-The project can be performed in a research group at Stockholm University, at another University or research organisation.
+The project can be performed in a research group at Stockholm University, at another university or at a research organisation.

 How to apply

-Bachelor's Degree in Natural Sciences or equivalent, including at least 60 ECTS in Chemistry, whereof 15 ECTS should be in Biochemistry.
-The degree should also include an additional 30 ECTS in either chemistry, physics or molecular life sciences.
-Knowledge equivalent to Swedish upper secondary course English 6 or equivalent.
+You need a bachelor's degree in natural sciences or equivalent, including at least 60 ECTS in Chemistry, of which at least 15 ECTS should be in biochemistry.
+You also need an additional 30 ECTS in either chemistry, physics or molecular life sciences, as well as knowledge equivalent to Swedish upper secondary course English 6 or equivalent.

 Selection processAdditional eligibility criteria

-As part of the application for our Master's programme you will be asked to provide a motivation letter.
+As part of the application for this master's program you will be asked to provide a motivation letter in English.
 The motivation letter is an important selection criteria and must be uploaded together with your application at the university admissions website (link above).
 We expect maximum one A4 page.
 Please address the following in your letter, and add the document to your application on university admissions:

 - Your full name

 - The name of the masters program you are applying to